 THE BOARD AND ITS PROCESSES

-The Board is committed to the Trebuchet goal.
-It represents the interests of all investors, balances conflicts of interest, if any, and acts fairly to seek and equilibrium between them.
+The Board is committed to the Trebuchet’s Private Equity Real Estate goals.
+It represents the interests of all Private Equity Real Estate investors, balances conflicts of interest, if any, and acts fairly to seek and equilibrium between them.

 1.5 Board Meetings